Summer pruning is an often overlooked task, but if anything, it’s just as important as chopping plants back when they are dormant in winter.

 Overgrown shrubs produce their flowers high up on the plant, where they can’t be seen.
 Anything that flowers from early winter to late spring, like deutzia, forsythia, kerria, philadelphus and weigela can be pruned in summer.

-Read more about pruning spring-flowering shrubs in summer.
+Read more about pruning spring-flowering shrubs in summer and overgrown garden problems

 Start training shrubs early